 Risk analysts at Golden Bank calculate the daily interest rate that they recommend offering to borrowers for each credit score range.
 Data engineers use DataStage to aggregate anonymized mortgage application data with the personally identifiable information from mortgage applicants.
 DataStage integrates this information, including credit score information for each applicant, the applicant’s total debt, and an interest-rate lookup table.
 The data engineers then load the data into a target output .csv file that can be published to a catalog and shared for use by lenders and analysts.

-2. Share the data
+Automate the data lifecycle

 |What you can use||What you can do||Best to use when|

-Example: Golden Bank's catalog
+Example: Golden Bank's automated data lifecycle

-Tutorials for Multicloud data integration
+Tutorials for Data integration

 |Tutorial||Description||Expertise for tutorial|